vegaprotocol/documentation/docs/concepts/vega-chain.md

 Then `validator_performance = max(0.05, min((p/expected, 1))`

 ### Performance score: Standby validators
+The performance score for *new* standby validators is set to 0.
+The performance score of a standby validator is calculated based on them successfully submitting transactions.
-For validator candidates that have submitted a transaction to become consensus validator nodes, the performance score is defined as follows:

-During each epoch, and every 1000 blocks, the candidate validator node is to send a hash of block number ‘b’ separately signed by the three necessary keys and submitted.
+Validator candidates that have submitted a transaction to become consensus validating nodes will need to send a hash of block number `b`, separately signed by the three required keys and submitted, during each epoch and every 1000 blocks.
+The message with the signed block hash must be in blocks `b+1000` to `b+1010` to count as successfully delivered.

 The network will verify this to confirm that the validator owns the keys.

+`b` is defined as:
-‘b` is defined as such: The first time sending the hash, `b` is the block number in which the joining transaction was included.
+* The first time, it is the block number in which the joining transaction was included

-Then it's incremented by 1000.
+* Subsequent times, it is incremented by 1000

-The network will keep track of the last 10 times this was supposed to happen, and the performance score is the number of times this has been verified divided by 10.
+The network will keep track of the last 10 times a standby validator was meant to submit the transactions, and the performance score is the number of times this has been verified, divided by 10.

-The message with the signed block hash must be in blocks `b+1000` to `b+1010` to count as successfully delivered.

-Initially the performance score for candidate validators is set to 0.
-Both consensus validators and candidate validators should sign and send those messages, but it only impacts the scores of the candidate validators.

 ### Validator score
 The validator score is calculated for each epoch, based on how much stake a validator has as well as other factors including the total number of validators and the optimal stake.
+This is true for both consensus and standby validators.

-If, at the end of an epoch, a validator does not have sufficient stake self-nominated or has overall too much stake, then their validator score will be lowered, which can impact the rewards a validator and its nominators receive.
+If, at the end of an epoch, a validator does not have sufficient stake self-nominated or has overall too much stake, then their validator score will be lowered.
+This can impact the rewards a validator and its nominators receive.

 Below are the two factors that can lower a validator's score, and why.